 Domonique is passionate about helping women achieve the career goals and attain the life they want.
-We love how seamless, colourful and professional Domonique’s Instagram feed is.
+We love how seamless, colorful and professional Domonique’s Instagram feed is.
 And once you dig a bit deeper, her thoughtful captions pull you right in.

 Moesha isn’t just a life coach – she’s a goal success coach.
 And we love her Instagram!
 Not only is it visually amazing, the content is good!
 She’s recently rebranded and we’re excited to see how she grows over the next year.